bpaquet/log4node/Readme.markdown

 ## Repoen log file

-Just send HUP signal to node process, or, in cluster mode, to master node process:
+Just send USR2 signal to node process, or, in cluster mode, to master node process:

-    kill -HUP pid
+    kill -USR2 pid

 Example of logrotate file: